business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Editor's Rating: 8.8/10

 GPS Trackit is an affordable fleet management platform with a big focus on video telematics.
-Despite being towards the budget end of the market, its high-quality dashcam and GPS hardware options stand out, in particular its VidFleet AI+ dashcam featuring built-in eye-tracking technology and AI.
+Despite being toward the budget end of the market, its high-quality dashcam and GPS hardware options stand out, in particular its VidFleet AI+ dashcam featuring built-in eye-tracking technology and AI.
 Uniquely, you can livestream from up to four HD cameras in one vehicle via GPS Trackit’s splitter.

 FleetUp: Best GPS Fleet Management Service for Customer Support